animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 out-of-the-box to properly identify application domain objects that need to be serialized and then perform the serialization since the logic in <code>MappingPdxSerializer</code> is based on Spring Data's mapping infrastructure.
-For more details, see [MappingPdxSerializer](../index.html#mappingpdxserializer) in _Spring Data for GemFire Reference Guide_.
+For more details, see [MappingPdxSerializer](mapping.html#mappingpdxserializer) in _POJO Mapping_.

 See [@EnablePdx Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnablePdx.html).